Minnesota is the first state in the country to ban the TCE on toxic chemicals – Up News Info

 "I think it can become that model, if you want, for other states to listen, listen, study and potentially do the same," said Brockovich.

-The Senate approved the TCE ban almost unanimously, then the House voted and the Governor said he will sign the bill, joining together bipartisan to protect Minnesotans.
+The Senate approved the TCE ban almost unanimously, then the House voted, and the Governor signed the bill, uniting bipartisanly to protect Minnesotans.

 "It is a tribute to the fact that ordinary citizens have a voice, can make that voice heard, and can join those who have the power and authority to enact meaningful change," said Sherry Smith of NCCG.